Óscar Mercado: San Diego Padres (second stint)

 On December 28, 2023, Mercado signed a minor league contract with the San Diego Padres.
 In 78 games for the Triple–A El Paso Chihuahuas, he batted .226/.307/.425 with 11 home runs, 42 RBI, and 12 stolen bases.
 On August 1, 2024, Mercado opted out of his contract and became a free agent.

 Detroit Tigers

 On August 23, 2024, Mercado signed a minor league contract with the Detroit Tigers and was assigned to the Triple–A Toledo Mud Hens.
 In 15 games for Toledo, he batted .200/.315/.289 with one home run, eight RBI, and four stolen bases.
 Mercado elected free agency following the season on November 4.

 Philadelphia Phillies (second stint)

 On February 14, 2025, Mercado signed a minor league contract with the Philadelphia Phillies.
 In 92 appearances for the Triple-A Lehigh Valley IronPigs, he batted .252/.373/.385 with nine home runs, 54 RBI, and 35 stolen bases.
 On August 3, Mercado was released by the Phillies organization.
 Mercado re-signed with Philadelphia on a new minor league contract on August 13.
-He elected free agency on November 6.
+He elected free agency following the season on November 6.

+On February 14, 2026, Mercado signed a minor league contract with the Arizona Diamondbacks.
+He was released by the Diamondbacks on March 23.
+The following day, Mercado returned to the Phillies organization on a minor league contract.
+He made 24 appearances for Triple-A Lehigh Valley, slashing .141/.262/.183 with one home run, six RBI, and three stolen bases.
+On May 10, Mercado was released by Philadelphia.

+Caliente de Durango

+On May 25, 2026, Mercado signed with the Caliente de Durango of the Mexican League.
+In 15 appearances for Durango, Mercado batted .277/.469/.426 with two home runs and two RBI.

+Sultanes de Monterrey

+On June 13, 2026, Mercado was traded to the Sultanes de Monterrey of the Mexican League.
+In three appearances for the Sultanes, he went 0-for-11 at the plate with two strikeouts.
+On June 24, Mercado was waived by Monterrey.

+El Águila de Veracruz

+On July 1, 2026, Mercado signed with El Águila de Veracruz of the Mexican League.
+In four games, he went 1-for-9 at the plate with two walks and two strikeouts.
+On July 10, Mercado was released by Veracruz.